deliever42/erax.db/README.md

 //Yaml
 const yamldb = new YamlDatabase({ databasePath: "MyYamlDatabase.yml" });
 console.log(YamlDatabase.DBCollection); //It sends all Databases created for Yaml to the console.

+//Ini
+const inidb = new IniDatabase({ databasePath: "MyInilDatabase.ini" });
+console.log(IniDatabase.DBCollection); //It sends all Databases created for Ini to the console.

 //SQlite
 const sqlitedb = new SqliteDatabase({